IgrecL/japanese/Ranking.md

 ### Novels

+The statistics are generated using my [Toukei](https://github.com/IgrecL/Toukei) script.<br>
+Keep in mind that the number of kanji depends on the length of the text.
+However, the Jōyō/Other ratio gives an idea of the level of kanji needed.

 | Title | Year | Length | Syntax | Vocab | Sentence | Individual kanji | ▢
 | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---:
 | [キノの旅１<br>Kino no Tabi 1](https://itazuranekoyomi1.neocities.org/library/shousetu/volume/satu001990/satu001990.html) | 2000 | 75,000字 | ★☆☆☆☆ | ★☆☆☆☆ | 23字/sent. | Jōyō : 1209字<br>Other : 134字| ✓